Course Title: Big Data Processing

 - CLO 4: explain the Big Data Fundamentals, including the evolution of Big Data, the characteristics of Big Data and the challenges introduced.

 - CLO 5: apply non-relational databases, the techniques for storing and processing large volumes of structured and unstructured data, as well as streaming data.

-- CLO 6: apply the novel architectures and platforms introduced for Big data, in particular Hadoop and MapReduce.
+- CLO 6: apply the novel architectures and platforms introduced for Big data, i.e. Hadoop, MapReduce and Spark.

 Overview of Learning Activities

 The learning activities included in this course are: